thumbliner/thumbliner/small-talk.md

 But, you should be, if you are a real `insert label`.
 Woah—you really made me think this through.<br>

+Do you even care?
+Look at me.
+Listen to me.<br>

 Don’t you remember, what happened in `insert millennia` B.C.?
 I, probably, don’t.
 Should, I?<br>

-Do you even care?
-Look at me.
-Listen to me.<br>

-Then you should read more.
+You should read more.
 This is the truth.
 Ok, let’s add that to the reading list.<br>

 Peace